 To accommodate persons with disabilities within the county, Valley Transportation Authority (VTA) has ensured that all VTA buses, light rail vehicles, and transit facilities are completely accessible.
-Furthermore, VTA has worked with the local disabled advisory committee, Committee for Transit Accessibility (CTA) to adhere to Americans with Disabilities Act compliance guidelines when developing transit facilities and safe operating areas for buses in an attempt to make transportation routes easier to access for persons with disabilities and older adults throughout SCC.79 In addition to these efforts, a Sourcewise executive sits on the Citizens Advisory Committee and Measure A Citizens Watchdog Committee of VTA, providing unique oversight for use of Measure A funds for transportation.80
+Furthermore, VTA has worked with the local disabled advisory committee, Committee for Transit Accessibility (CTA) to adhere to ADA compliance guidelines when developing transit facilities and safe operating areas for buses in an attempt to make transportation routes easier to access for persons with disabilities and older adults throughout SCC.79 In addition to these efforts, a Sourcewise executive board member sits on the CTA and is able to provide unique oversight for use of measure A funds for transportation.80

 Along with providing transit facilities that are easier to access, persons with disabilities currently can apply for a Regional Transit Connection (RTC) Discount Clipper Card.
-An RTC Discount Clipper Card provides seniors with disabilities the opportunity to ride fixed-route bus, rail, and ferry systems at a reduced fare all throughout the San Francisco Bay Area.81
+An RTC Discount Clipper Card provides seniors with disability the opportunity to ride fixed-route bus, rail, and ferry systems at a reduced fare all throughout the San Francisco Bay Area.81